Fixed-term and casual employees can be a great way to get the help you need while staying flexible.

 David doesn’t have enough employees for this job, so he hires three new workers on two-month contracts.
 He explains the reason for the fixed term to his new hires, and puts it in their employment agreements.
 They know David can’t guarantee a permanent contract, or additional work past the two-month mark.

 This is the correct approach.

 When you’re done, follow the links in the answers for more details.
-NOTE: tax laws for contractors change on 1 April 2017.
-This quiz will be updated then.

 A casual employee works for you intermittently or irregularly, eg someone called in at short notice to cover for sickness.
 They don’t have to accept every offer of work you make.